 In what follows we have nothing but tentative answers to the general questions just posed.
 Trying to answer the first question, we will present different ways of applying the Calculus of Individuals to XML.
 We will also explore some of their implications for answers to the second question.
 The explorative nature of our work should be emphasized: We do not want to suggest that these are the only, or the best, ways of applying the Calculus of Individuals to XML, nor do we suggest that we have identified all or even the most important implications of the approaches that we consider.

-Therefore, each of the following sections begins by suggesting a different answer to the
+Therefore, each of the following sections begins by suggesting a different answer

 Which are the individuals of a marked-up document?
 First, we consider

 the possibility that the individuals simply are XML elements.
-Next, we go down one step in
+Next, we go down one

 level of granularity and identify tags and character strings as individuals.
-Finally, we
+Finally,

 proceed to a still finer level of granularity in order to see what happens if we recognize

-individual characters as atomic individuals, and distinguish between different kinds of
+individual characters as atomic individuals, and distinguish between different kinds

 individuals built from these atoms.